Skip to content

 This car was manufactured in 1957 and was known as the world’s first supercar.
 It is the rarest muscle car in the world, as only 16 cars were produced at that time.

-JAGUAR XKSS is of roadster body style and was manufactured by magnesium allow with a steel body.
+The XKSS featured a roadster body style and was manufactured using magnesium alloy with a steel body.

 4. 1921 Helica de Leyat